Murder of Anita Cobby: Police investigation

 On 9 February, police re-enacted Cobby's movements on the night of her disappearance in the hope of jogging the memories of travellers or others who might have seen her.
 Constable Debbie Wallace wore similar clothing to Cobby and travelled the 9:12 p.m. train to Blacktown.
-Detectives interviewed the passengers and showed them photos of Cobby whilst Wallace walked the length of the train during the journey.
+Detectives interviewed the passengers and showed them photos of Cobby while Wallace walked the length of the train during the journey.

 Following a tip-off from a police informant regarding the stolen Holden, police started searching for Travers, Michael Murdoch, and brothers Les, Michael, and Gary Murphy after they discovered that some of them had a history of violence, and that Travers had a reputation for carrying a knife.
 On 21 February, police arrested Travers and Murdoch at the home of Travers' uncle and Les Murphy at Travers' own house.
 Murdoch and Murphy were charged with offences relating to stolen cars and released on police bail.
 Travers, who admitted that he had stolen a car, made conflicting statements about the murder and was detained in police custody.
 While in custody, he requested that a friend be called so she could bring him cigarettes.
 The phone number was handed to the investigating police who contacted the friend, a woman.

-The woman, Travers' aunt—eventually dubbed "Miss X"—agreed to help with the investigation, met with an officer, and gave him details of Travers' background.
+The woman, Travers' girlfriend — eventually dubbed "Miss X" — agreed to help with the investigation, met with an officer, and gave him details of Travers' background.
 Miss X was subsequently sent back in to talk to Travers, agreeing to hide a recording microphone device in her bra while she visited him in his cell and was able to obtain a confession.
 Miss X later went to Murdoch's home while wearing the concealed recording device to capture his statements on tape as well.
 Eventually, five men were arrested and charged with the murder.
 Police were praised for their quick response in capturing all suspects involved.
 In total, 22 days had elapsed from the time of the murder to the time all suspects were taken into custody.